vukrosic/github.io/_posts/2022-12-20-gradient-descent-optimization-intuitive-explanation.md

 ![5 calculating Weight.jpg](https://github.com/vukrosic/vukrosic.github.io/blob/master/BlogImages/Gradient%20Descent/6%20MAE2.jpg?raw=true)

 To find this weight value, we will start at a random point on the function and calculate the derivative (slope).
-Then we will shift to the left or right, in the direction of the slope’s decrease.
-We will step in that direction for a certain distance and measure again.
-This distance is called **learning rate**.
+Then we will step to the left or right for a certain distance in the direction of the slope’s decrease and repeat the process.
+This stepping distance is called **learning rate**.

 # Learning Rate

-A small learning rate (step) will take too long to find the minimum, but a large one can overshoot the minimum.
-To combat this, we can make the learning rate proportional to the slope.
+A small **learning rate** (step) will take too long to find the minimum, but a large one can overshoot the minimum.
+To combat this, we can make the **learning rate** proportional to the slope.
 We do this until the slope is 0.

 In this simple function, this will get us to the global minimum, but in a more complex function we might end up in a local minimum, which is a much harder problem to solve.